adilinden-oss/MobiFlight-Profiles/README.md

 ## MobiFlight Profiles

-Please visit [https://www.mobiflight.com/](MobiFlight) and [https://hubhop.mobiflight.com/](HubHop) for information.
-Here I am sharing my notes and profiles for whatever I am up to with [https://www.mobiflight.com/](MobiFlight).
+Please visit [https://www.mobiflight.com/](MobiFlight) and [https://hubhop.mobiflight.com/](HubHop) for background information.
+Currently I am only in MSFS 2020.
+These are the configurations I use for the various controllers and panels that rely on MobiFlight along with some notes.

 ## Notes